charbs123-sys/Computer-Vision/README.md

 # Computer-Vision

-2 dudes trying to do computer vision.
+project ideas:

-Goal - object recognition with video camera (arbitrary number of objects)
+- object recognition with video camera (arbitrary number of objects)
+- 3d hand pose estimation with mask interacting with object on screen